The PCC Library provides information resources for Portland Community College students, faculty, and staff.

-The Library limits full service to the three comprehensive campuses and the Southeast Center; Sylvania has the larger collection of physical materials.
+The Library limits full service to the four comprehensive campuses; Sylvania has the larger collection of physical materials.
 The PCC Library will only purchase physical materials to be housed in the Cascade, Rock Creek, Southeast, and Sylvania libraries; it will not purchase office or laboratory collections.
 To maximize the variety of materials available on each campus, the Library limits spending for multiple copies and lesser-used items.

 The primary mission of PCC Libraries is to support the instructional process by providing and promoting use of materials relevant to PCC's curriculum.